MAYBELLINE NEW YORK ANNOUNCES PEGGY GOU AS GLOBAL AMBASSADOR

 Maybelline New York welcomes Electronic Music Superstar Peggy Gou into a partnership that celebrates self-expression and champions creativity.

-NEW YORK, May 29, 2024 /CNW/ -- Maybelline New York, the world's leading cosmetics brand, is thrilled to announce electronic music phenomenon Peggy Gou as its newest global ambassador, joining the Maybelline family.
+TORONTO, May 30, 2024 /CNW/ - Maybelline New York, the world's leading cosmetics brand, is thrilled to announce electronic music phenomenon Peggy Gou as its newest global ambassador, joining the Maybelline family.

-Peggy Gou, a DJ, and producer who has been a trailblazing force in music for years, achieved mainstream recognition with the release of her hit song "(It Goes Like) Nanana" in 2023.
+Peggy Gou, a DJ, and producer who has been a force in the music industry for years, achieved mainstream recognition with the release of her hit song "(It Goes Like) Nanana" in 2023.
 A true leader in both music and fashion, Gou now sets her sights on the beauty world.

 Gou's energetic performances and trendsetting style have garnered her a massive global following.
 Her fans not only connect with her music but also admire her authentic and creative approach to beauty.

 A cultural icon globally, Peggy Gou has transcended the worlds of fashion and music to establish herself as the ultimate tastemaker and trendsetter.
-Having released a successful run of Singles and EP's and founding her independent record label, Gudu Records in 2019, Peggy Gou will dominate in 2024 with the release of her debut album, "I Hear You" coming in June via XL Recordings.
+Having released seven successful EP's and founding her independent record label, Gudu Records in 2019, Peggy Gou will dominate in 2024 with her debut album, "I Hear You" coming in June.
 With over 4 million followers on social media and 11 million monthly listeners on Spotify, Peggy Gou has gained significant recognition.
-In 2023, she achieved a major milestone with her hit single, "(It Goes Like) Nanana," topping the charts and accumulating billions of streams worldwide, making her one of the most in-demand artists and DJs in the world.
+In 2023, she achieved a major milestone with her hit single, "(It Goes Like) Nanana," topping the charts and accumulating billions of streams worldwide.
 Peggy Gou's influence extends beyond music.
 With an expansive appreciation for both music and fashion, a London College of Fashion graduate, former stylist, and Harper's Bazaar contributing editor, she is no stranger to the fashion world.
-Peggy Gou has headlined the most prestigious clubs and major festivals worldwide including Ultra Festival, Coachella, and up next: Glastonbury.
+Peggy Gou has headlined countless clubs and major festivals worldwide including Lollapalooza, Coachella, and Glastonbury.

 SOURCE Maybelline New York